If you work for an employer that participates in DBplus, and you have the option to join, contact your employer to

 The CAAT Pension Plan makes it easy to save for retirement and build a stable, predictable retirement income.
-You build your pension while you work and contribute a percentage of your earnings into the Plan each pay and your employer matches your contributions dollar for dollar.
+You build your pension while you work and contribute a percentage of your earnings into the Plan with each pay, and your employer contributes on your behalf.

 Contributions are used to fund your pension, but your pension is worth so much more than just the contributions you made.

 - You receive immediate tax savings when you contribute to the Plan.
 Your pension contributions are deducted from your gross income, which reduces your taxable income – the amount on which your taxes are deducted.
 By the end of the year, the income on which you pay taxes has been reduced by the amount of your pension contributions.
 This has the same effect as an RRSP contribution – but your employer reduces your tax right away, so that you don't have to wait until you file your tax return.

-- Your contributions are matched by your employer.
+- Your employer contributes on your behalf.
 These contributions are not a taxable benefit to you and you do not count this as income.

 - Like your RRSP savings, the contributions you and your employer make are allowed to accumulate in the pension fund tax-free.
 Once you retire and begin collecting your pension from the Plan, income tax will be applied to your payments.
 However, in most cases, it will be at a lower marginal tax rate than when you were employed.

 Your DBplus contribution rates

 DBplus contribution rates were set by your employer when it joined the CAAT Pension Plan.
-Employers match member contributions.
-DBplus contributions are based on employment earnings as defined by your employer and in most cases is equal to your T4 earnings.
+Employers also contribute on your behalf.
+DBplus contributions are based on employment earnings as defined by your employer but in most cases is equal to your T4 earnings.

-Choose your employer from the list below to see your contribution rates and your employer's contribution rates.
+Please select your employer or affinity program from the list below to see your contribution rates and your employer's contribution rates.